rdeangel/esp8266_max7219_rda_msg_board/README.md

 root_topic/topic/json
 mdns_name
 mdns_name/json
-and will also publish to "mdns_name/status" although this by default has no use
+and will also publish "connected" to "mdns_name/status" although this by default has no use and it's for you to choose or not.
 ```
 Example
 ```